in-the-keyhole/openshift-cicd/README.md

 ### CI/CD project

-We will create a cicd project to install our Jenkins, Nexus and SonarQube and whatever else is necessary for our CI/CD infrastructure.
+We will create a cicd project to install our Jenkins, SonarQube and whatever else is necessary for our CI/CD infrastructure.
 The cicd project should be able to retrieve image from this project.

 ```sh